PyZhang-Bio/ANNEVO/README.md

 ## Usage
 Typically, deep learning is conducted in environments equipped with GPU resources, where CPU resources are often limited.
 However, decoding gene structures usually requires substantial CPU resources.
 To address this, we provide a segmented execution approach, allowing users to flexibly switch between computational nodes/environments with different resources.
 ANNEVO consists of two stages:
 Stage 1: Predicting three types of information for each nucleotide (recommended to be performed on environments with abundant GPU resources).
 Stage 2: Decoding the three types of information into biologically valid gene structures (recommended to be performed on environments with abundant CPU resources).
+User can use the following two instructions in the current directory to complete gene annotation:

 ### Nucleotide prediction
 The required parameters for the first stage include the path to the genome, the specified lineage (which determines the lineage-specific model parameters to be used), and the path to save the prediction results.
 The command for nucleotide prediction is as follows: